DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture10.md

 - We start with FRN since they’re needed for swap pricing.

-A (forward looking) floating rate note (FRN) is a fi xed interest security that promises to pay regular coupon payments which are calculated from a reference interest rate (such as Term SOFR, Euribor, etc) and also pay back the notional principal or face value at maturity.
+A (forward looking) floating rate note (FRN) is a fixed interest security that promises to pay regular coupon payments which are calculated from a reference interest rate (such as Term SOFR, Euribor, etc) and also pay back the notional principal or face value at maturity.
-- FRN are important in their own right but we mostly cover them since they’re useful for pricing fi xed-for-floating interest rate swaps.
+- FRN are important in their own right but we mostly cover them since they’re useful for pricing fixed-for-floating interest rate swaps.
 - They’re used to price the hypothetical “floating leg” of the swap.
 But what do we mean by “forward looking”?

 > - Need to price floating rate notes to price interest rate swaps